LousLab/Butterfly_diffusion/README.md

 results/samples/
 ```

-## Current Results
+## Results

-The current baseline demonstrates that the trained DDPM can generate recognizable butterfly-like images from random noise.
+The current model is able to generate recognizable butterfly-like images from random noise.

 The generated images still have limitations such as:

-* low resolution
+* Low resolution
-* blurry details
+* Blurry details
-* imperfect wing structure
+* Imperfect wing structures
-* occasional color/background artifacts
+* Occasional color and background artifacts

-These results serve as the baseline for further experimentation.
+These results provide the baseline for further development.

 ## Future Work

-Planned improvements include:

-* Experimenting with different noise schedules
+* Experiment with different noise schedules
-* Improving the U-Net architecture
+* Improve the U-Net architecture
-* Increasing image resolution
+* Increase image resolution
-* Quantitative image-generation evaluation such as FID
+* Add quantitative evaluation such as FID
-* Conditional diffusion
+* Implement conditional diffusion
-* Color-controlled butterfly generation
+* Add color-controlled butterfly generation

 ## Author